geodezyx.stats package

 • Utilisation de la MAD pour detecter les outliers

-• http (//www.itl.nist.gov/div898/handbook/eda/section3/eda35h.htm)
+• https (//www.itl.nist.gov/div898/handbook/eda/section3/eda35h.htm)

-• http (//web.ipac.caltech.edu/staff/fmasci/home/statistics_refs/BetterThanMAD.pdf)
+• https (//web.ipac.caltech.edu/staff/fmasci/home/statistics_refs/BetterThanMAD.pdf)

-geodezyx.stats.stats.outlier_mad_binom(Y, X, threshold=3.5, verbose=False, detrend_first=False, return_booleans=False)
+geodezyx.stats.stats.outlier_mad_binom(y, x, threshold=3.5, verbose=False, detrend_first=False, return_booleans=False)

 clean the outlier of Y using the MAD approach and clean the corresponding values in X assuming that we have the function : X => Y(X) (be carefull, Y is the first argument)